Skip to content

 (Was life in Iceland ever so gentle that people wore knitted shoes?
 I think not.
 On the Ravelry pattern page, the designer writes that the slippers “are called ‘soft shoes’ because they mimic in knitting the soft shoes made of sheep and fish in the Old days in Iceland.”
 I saw a fish-skin coat in a Reykjavik shop when we visited in 2012.
 Fish leather is still a thing.)

-A final glimpse from Lori’s feed:
+A final glimpse from Lori’s feed.
+External Link.
+Opens in new window.:

 kayissockknittingover4